 · Serves in a leadership role in establishing regional enforcement strategies, methods and policy consistent with PHMSA lead role within the Department in relation to the safe transportation of hazardous materials.

 · Interacts and coordinates with other operating administrations on a regional level concerning collaborative compliance and enforcement activities.

-To meet the minimum qualifications for this position, you must meet the specialized experience requirements for the grade at which you are requesting consideration.
+To meet the minimum qualifications for this position, you must meet the specialized experience requirements.

 · Experience applying hazardous materials regulations to inspection and investigation programs.